kofiray/istio-multicluster-argocd/README.md

-# Istio Multi-Cluster with Azure Front Door
+# Istio Multi-Cluster with ArgoCD and Azure Front Door

-This repository contains the configuration for managing Istio across multiple clusters using ArgoCD ApplicationSets and Azure Front Door for traffic distribution.
+This repository contains the configuration for managing Istio across multiple AKS clusters using ArgoCD and Azure Front Door for traffic distribution.

-## Architecture
+## Prerequisites

-- Two Kubernetes clusters (UK South and UK West)
-- Istio service mesh deployed on both clusters
-- Azure Front Door for traffic distribution and load balancing
+- Azure CLI installed and configured
+- Terraform v1.0.0 or later
+- kubectl installed
-- ArgoCD for GitOps-based deployment and management
+- ArgoCD installed in your clusters
+- Azure subscription with necessary permissions

-## Directory Structure
+## Repository Structure

 ```
-.
+istio-multicluster-argocd/
 ├── applicationsets/
 │   ├── istio-base.yaml
 │   ├── istiod.yaml